HIPAA multi-factor authentication (MFA) requirement

 HIPAA audit controls

 Audit Controls exist to record and examine activity related to electronically protected health information.
 For example, UserLock records, centralizes, and audits network logons.
 In the unfortunate case of a breach, this type of oversight is useful because logs can be reviewed after an event to support IT forensics.
-In addition, Audit Controls help manage user access by confirming a user’s identity and making them accountable for malicious activity.

 With the rise in medical data breaches and the high price this stolen data brings, it’s clear that meeting HIPAA MFA, access management, and audit controls should be a priority for every healthcare organization.
 Security solutions like UserLock MFA provide the technical expertise necessary to implement important components of these standards to secure protected health information.